-I’m Zara, an experienced birth and postnatal doula, recognised by Doula UK, and based in Surrey and South London.
+I’m Zara, an experienced birth and postnatal doula, recognised by Doula UK, and based in Surrey.
 I wholeheartedly love what I do!

 The doula is a relatively unknown concept but the role is as ancient as the hills.
 Women supporting women and mothering the mother is the foundation of empowering birth.
 It is an accepted part of welcoming a new life into communities across Africa, India, China and many other Eastern countries.
 Here in the West we’re now realising the incredible benefits of gathering a community of help around new parents.

 Many people embarking on parenthood may not live close to family and friends and may not share their lives with them in an intimate way.
 As a result, new mums and dads have no immediate network to fall back on.
 A doula can provide extra support over and above any friends and family, and to enhance any private or NHS-led medical care involved with a new baby.

 A bit about me and why I became a doula

 I live in Godalming, Surrey with my husband Adie.
 We have two sons, Henry and Corry, born in 1995 and 1997.
 I gave birth to them both at the Royal Surrey County Hospital.
 Henry arrived with lots of intervention (argh!) and Corry naturally.
 It’s only with hindsight I realise how little I knew about pregnancy and childbirth and that I did have choice at every step of the way.
 I was extremely positive about giving birth before my first, after all, it just happens right?!
 I took a passive role in both births because at the time I had little information and hadn’t found my voice.